Ismail-Ryad/PDF-ChatBot/README.md

    streamlit run pdf_chatbot.py
    ```

-5. **Chat Interface:**
+## Chatbot Fearues & Functionalities

+**Upload Documents Interface**
    - Use the sidebar to upload PDF files.
    - Click on "Submit" to extract text and generate embeddings.

+**Chat Interface:**
-   - Chat with the AI in the main interface.
+   - Chat with the AI in the main interface [Ask questions and get answers from Docs uploaded]

 ## Project Structure